MartaKliuchnik/hospital-appointment-scheduler/README.md

 The request body should contain the following parameters:

-- client_id: The ID of the client scheduling the appointment.
+- clientId: The ID of the client scheduling the appointment.
-- doctor_id: The ID of the doctor with whom the appointment is scheduled.
+- doctorId: The ID of the doctor with whom the appointment is scheduled.
 - specialization: The specialization to which the doctor belongs.
-- appointment_time: The date and time of the appointment.
+- appointmentTime: The date and time of the appointment.

 **Example Request**